-Create Your Summer Writing Plan
+Create a Summer Writing Plan

-Tips for Successful Summer Writing:
+Tips for Successful Writing:

-The Editing Process:
+The Writing Process:

 2. Rough draft.